pwitvoet/mess/readme.md

 ## How to install MESS
 The following instructions assume that you're using the Hammer or J.A.C.K. level editor, but the overall process should be fairly similar for other editors.

 1. Download MESS and extract the contents to a folder (this folder is referred to below as `<MESS FOLDER>`).
+Optionally, download the example maps and extract them to your maps folder (referred to below as `<MAPS FOLDER>`).
 2. Add the **game data file (mess.fgd)** to your editor.
     1. Go to the `Tools` menu and select `Options`.
     2. In the configuration window that opens, go to the `Game Configurations` or `Game Profiles` tab.